What to know about getting the COVID-19 vaccine

 3. What is herd immunity?
 Accordion Closed

-Herd immunity occurs when enough people in a community are protected from a disease because they have either been vaccinated against or recovered from it.
+Herd or community immunity occurs when enough people in a community are protected from a disease because they have either been vaccinated against or recovered from it.
 The WHO and CDC are studying what percentage of the population needs to be vaccinated to stop COVID-19 from spreading.

 4. Why is it important to continue wearing masks and physically distancing?
 Accordion Closed